pshivam97/ECS_289G_AI_for_Computational_Storytelling_Project/README.md

-# ECS_289G_AI_for_Computational_Storytelling_Project
+# Final Project for ECS 289G - AI for Computational Storytelling

-Final Project repository for ECS 289G - AI for Computational Storytelling
+This repository contains all the material for the final project of ECS 289G, AI for Computational Storytelling.